pointerwars2025/level2_cpp_composition/README.md

 either choose to use composition in your new queue class, or inheritance.
 The choice is yours.
-You may wish to review both the level2_cpp_composition and level2_cpp_inheritance linked_list.h header files before making your decision.
+You may wish to review both the level2_cpp_composition and level2_cpp_inheritance linked_list.h and queue.h header files before making your decision.

 ## Task 1: Improve Linked List Implementations Focusing on Common Operations
-The general suggestion we want to provide here is that you should make your common operations fast, and generally avoid doing more work than needed, especially if a simple optimization exists.
+The general suggestion we want to provide here is that you should make your common operations fast, and generally avoid doing more work than is necessary, especially if a simple optimization exists.

-Most participants, whether they be free or paid, implemented suboptimal algorithms for use in a queue.
+Most participants, whether they be free or paid, implemented suboptimal algorithms in their linked lists when they are used to implement a queue.
 Those will need to be corrected, otherwise the execution of the performance program will time out.
-If it didn't time out, you'd be waiting for days!
+If it didn't time out, you'd be waiting for days for the program to complete!

 There was a hint in linked_list.h that specifies that you can add members to the linked_list class.
 Adding a size so that you avoid iteration